Packaging for maritime and marine applications

 Aluminium cases

-It is a common misconception that aluminium cases rust if exposed to moisture.
-A small layer of surface oxidation occurs, which prevents further damage to the case from occurring.
+It is a common misconception that aluminium cases rust when exposed to moisture.
+A thin layer of surface oxidation forms, preventing further damage to the case.

-As aluminium cases are also particularly lightweight and often compatible with standard pallet sizes, they can be suited to specific maritime packaging applications.
+As aluminium cases are also exceptionally lightweight and often compatible with standard pallet sizes, they can be suited to specific maritime packaging applications.

 Wooden shipping crates